OpenNMS/opennms-js/README.md

 ### Release Notes

+#### 2.5.1

+2.5.1 is a small release with just dependency updates, most notably moment.js and moment-timezone, plus minor bumps to Grafana dependencies.

 #### 2.5.0

 OpenNMS.js 2.5.0 contains a bunch of dependency updates including a move to core-js v3 for compatibility, as well as a few build system cleanups,